 Each course below is linked to its detailed description.

 All courses and field instruction will be taught in English.

-Marissa Ramsier is a lecturer in the Department of Anthropology at Humboldt State University and is co-director of the Humboldt Center for Evolutionary Anthropology.
-She holds an Ph.D. in anthropology from the University of California, Santa Cruz.
+Marissa Ramsier is a lecturer in the Department of Anthropology at Humboldt State University and is the Director of the Humboldt Center for Evolutionary Anthropology.
+She holds an Ph.D. in Anthropology from the University of California, Santa Cruz.

 Dr. Ramsier has extensive experience in the course topics and in primate fieldwork, in Central and South America and Africa.
 She co-directed the first two HSU Costa Rica Primate Field Programs at La Selva.
 She will lead all aspects of the course, including lectures, field days, travel to and from Costa Rica and supervising students while in Costa Rica.